-Figure 11: Response of standardized ring-width to climate and intrinsic water use efficiency of the same year.
-Plotted is the partial response to a) intrinsic water use efficiency, b) growing season growing degree days, c) growing season precipitation and d) growing season length.
+Figure 11: Response of standardized ring-width to climate and water use efficiency within the same year for two generalized additive models (GAM) and two linear models (LM).
+Plotted is the partial response to a) intrinsic water use efficiency (Wi), and growing season b) growing degree days (GDD), c) precipitation, and d) length.
 The shaded region shows a 95% confidence interval.

 a)